-Students eligible to enroll in a cumulative total of no more that 8 semester hours in a term-based system or 12 semester hours in a semesterbased system prior to official admission.
-ENG 110, College Writing A, or its equivalent must be completed within the first 16 semester hours of enrollment at ULV.
+Students are eligible to enroll in a cumulative total of no more than 8 semester hours in a termbased system or 12 semester hours in a semester-based system prior to official admission.
+For additional degree program requirements and enrollment policies, please refer to School of Continuing Education Program brochures.